srid/neuron/doc/Guide/Creating and Editing zettels/Editor integration.md

 ## VSCode

 :::{.ui .message}
 VSCode is recommended for new users of neuron.
+Though you may also use other Zettelkasten apps that supports wiki-links (see [[Linking]]) like [Obsidian](https://obsidian.md/).
 :::

 Use the [vscode-memo](https://github.com/svsool/vscode-memo#memo) extension when editing your Neuron notes in [Visual Studio Code](https://code.visualstudio.com/).
 For other useful extensions, consult the template repo ([`.vscode/extensions.json`](https://github.com/srid/neuron-template/blob/master/.vscode/extensions.json)) in [[Automatic Publishing]].